r9sun-ucsd/cse15l-lab-reports/Lab1.md

 cd ~, standing for change directory, with ~ representing the file path to change to (leave as ~ if you want to just return to the home directory).
 ls ~, which shows the list of files in the ~ directory.
 cp ~ ~, which copies files over from the first ~ path to the second ~ path.
 (Make sure to separate the ~s to show 2 different paths!)
+cat ~ ~ ..., which concatenates and prints out the text from all the listed files into one giant text box.